KinetekEnergy/blog/_posts/2023-11-27-Routing_and_Computing_IPYNB_2_.md

 The table below lists the amount of time it takes to execute each of the processes on a single computer.
 None of the processes are dependent on any of the others.

 What is the minimum amount of time (approximate) to execute all three processes when the two processors are run in parallel?
+**The minimum time is determined by the longest processing time which is X or 50 seconds**

 | Process  | Execution Time on Either Processor |
 | ----------- | ----------- |